Web Content Management Guidelines

 By following a shared process, we ensure that our website stays accurate, easy to navigate, and reflective of LBCC’s values and commitment to our students and community.
 Let’s work together to keep the LBCC website a helpful, welcoming, and trusted resource.

-Get Started with Web Content Management
+Get Started with the Content Management System (CMS)

 Looking for CMS training?
 You can find our CMS Training Resources here!